A team of Tel Aviv University researchers revealed the heart, which was made using a patient’s own cells and biological materials.

 Emergent artificial intelligence (AI), machine learning, human-computer interface, and augmented reality technologies are no longer science fiction.
 Head-spinning technological advances allow us to gain greater data-driven insights than ever before.

-The ethical debate about AI is fervent over the threatening implications of technologies that can think like a human (or better) and make their own decisions.
+The ethical debate about AI is fervent over the threatening implications of future technologies that can think like a human (or better) and make their own decisions.
 The creation of a “Hal” type entity as depicted in Stanley Kubrick’s film, 2001 A Space Odyssey, is not far-fetched.